-In February 2001, Bill C-11, An Act respecting immigration to Canada and the granting of refugee protection to persons who are displaced, persecuted, or in danger, received first reading in the House of Commons.
-Its comprehensive reform to the immigration statute included a measure to recognize a "common-law partner," as defined in the eventual regulations, among members of the family class eligible for sponsorship.
-Bill C-11 was adopted by the House of Commons and the Senate in June and October 2001, respectively, effective 28 June 2002.
-The new Immigration and Refugee Protection Regulations, which also took effect on 28 June, set out the gender-neutral definition of "common-law partner" first enacted in Bill C-23, with its one year co-habitation requirement.
-In recognition of practical difficulties associated with that criterion in the immigration context, a second gender-neutral category for "conjugal partner[s]" has also been created for purposes of family class regulations.
+In June and October 2001, respectively, the House of Commons and the Senate adopted An Act respecting immigration to Canada and the granting of refugee protection to persons who are displaced, persecuted, or in danger (Bill C-11), effective 28 June 2002.
+Its comprehensive reform to the immigration statute included a measure to recognize a "common-law partner," to be defined in the regulations, among members of the family class eligible for sponsorship.
+The new Immigration and Refugee Protection Regulations set out the gender-neutral definition first enacted in Bill C-23, with its one year co-habitation requirement.
+In recognition of practical difficulties associated with that criterion in the immigration context, a second gender-neutral category for "conjugal partner[s]" was also created for purposes of family class regulations.
 A "conjugal partner" "means, in relation to a sponsor, a foreign national residing outside Canada who is in a conjugal relationship with the sponsor and has been in that relationship for a period of at least one year."

-In November 2002, the Minister of Justice asked the House of Commons Standing Committee on Justice and Human Rights to study the question of whether, in the context of Canada's constitutional framework and the traditional definition of marriage, Parliament should take steps to recognize same-sex unions, and if so, how.
-From November 2002 through May 2003, the Committee held approximately three months of hearings on this issue both in Ottawa and across the country.
-It was in the process of preparing its report to the House when, on 3 June, the Ontario Court of Appeal released its ruling giving immediate effect to same-sex marriage in Ontario.

-On 12 June 2003, by a vote of 9 to 8, the Committee adopted a motion to support "the recent Ontario Court of Appeal decision which redefines the common-law definition of 'marriage' as 'the voluntary union for life of two persons, to the exclusion of all others', while fully respecting freedom of religion, as guaranteed under the Charter of Rights."
+In November 2002, the then Minister of Justice asked the House of Commons Standing Committee on Justice and Human Rights to study the question of whether, in the context of Canada's constitutional framework and the traditional definition of marriage, Parliament should take steps to recognize same-sex unions, and if so, how.
+Following approximately three months of hearings on this issue, the Committee was in the process of preparing its report to the House when, on 3 June, the Ontario Court of Appeal released its ruling giving immediate effect to same-sex marriage in Ontario.
+The Committee subsequently adopted a motion to support "the recent Ontario Court of Appeal decision which redefines the commonlaw definition of 'marriage' as 'the voluntary union for life of two persons, to the exclusion of all others', while fully respecting freedom of religion, as guaranteed under the Charter of Rights."